pyroxdd/minecraft_skin_volumetric_generator/README.md

 ### ivec2 plane_size
 size of this plane (for example top of head is 8x8)
 ### DIRECTION dir
-direction enum (you can find it in call.h)
+direction enum (you can find it in helper.h)
 ### PART part
-body part enum (you can find it in call.h)
+body part enum (you can find it in helper.h)

 ## future update ideas (if a single soul likes this project)
-additional helper functions such as 3D direction\
-input skin, for example to apply filters\
+input skin or texture, for example to apply filters and add palettes\
 lua scripting, compiler won't be needed\
 automatically fix, what minecraft would fix (transparency)\
 command line interface?